amazeeio/docs/drupal/example-for-drupal-8.md

 # `.amazeeio.yml` Example for Drupal 8 without Composer

-If Drupal 8 is regularly installed, there are no special precautions to take in terms of subfolders for the Drupal itself
+If Drupal 8 is regularly installed, there are no special precautions to take in terms of subfolders for the Drupal itself.

 ```
 sitegroup: mysitegroup